alexmolas/alexmolas.github.io/_tabs/about.md

 Hi *, I'm Alex!

-I studied Physics a long time ago, but it still have a special place in my heart.
+I studied Physics a long time ago, but it still has a special place in my heart.
 Some years ago I fell in love with machine learning and decided to change my career.
-I have spend the last 5 years learning (80%), building (1%) and breaking (19%) things related with data.
+I have spent the last 5 years learning (80%), building (1%), and breaking (19%) things related to data.
 I'm currently working at [Stuart](https://stuart.com/).

-I'm not a great writer (I started this blog to solve that problem), so to describe myself I will share some lists of things that I like.
+I'm not a great writer (I started this blog to solve that problem), so any comment and constructive criticism is well appreciated.

 ---